-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No l C8A Does your institution make use of SAT, ACT, or SAT Subject Test ĺ scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-admission for Fall 2013.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

-3A ADMISSION
+C8A ADMISSION

-BA Require Recommend Require for Some Consider if Submitted Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-A SAT or ACT Х
+C8A SAT or ACT Х

-A ACT only
+C8A ACT only

-A SAT only
+C8A SAT only

-A SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or

 ACT

-A SAT Subject Tests only
+C8A SAT Subject Tests only

+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B ACT with or without writing accepted

+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+- C8B SAT with Essay component required

+- C8B SAT with Essay component recommended

-for Fall 2013, please indicate in the admissions process): B ACT with Writing Componen B ACT with Writing componen B ACT with or without Writing C Please indicate how your in C Please indicate how your in C For admission C For admission C For advising C In place of an application es C As a validity check on the application essay C No college policy as of now C Not using essay component It required t recommended component accepted stitution will use the SA X - vill be u
+- C8B SAT with or without Essay component accepted

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C SAT essay ACT essay C8C For admission C8C For placement C8C For advising C8C In place of an application essay C8C As a validity check on the application essay C8C No college policy as of now Х Х C8C Not using essay component X χ

-D In addition, does your instit ution use applicants' te st scores for acade emic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-SD Yes No
+C8D Yes No

 Х

-BE Latest date by which SAT or July 1, 2012
+C8F Latest date by which SAT or AC T scores must be r eceived for fall- July 1 2016

-E Latest date by which SAT S ubject Test scores mus t be received for
+C8E Latest date by which SAT of ACT scores must be received for fail- July 1, 2016 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-fall-term admission

-F If necessary, use this space to clarify your test polic cies (e.g., if tests a re recommended for s some students,
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F

-F

-G Please indicate which tests you ir institution uses for place ement (e.g., state tes sts):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT Х

-GSAT Х
+ACT Х

-GACT X

-G SAT Subject Tests ^
+SAT Subject Tests

-G AP Х
+AP Х

-1 1
+CLEP

+Institutional Exam Х

+State Exam (specify):

-G CLEP G Institutional Exam X
+ACT SAT Subject Tests AP CLEP Institutional Exam